mlegenhausen/grunt-ng-constant/README.md

 A boolean to active or deactive the automatic wrapping.
 A string who will wrap the result of file, use the `<%= __ngModule %>` variable to indicate where to put the generated module content.
 See the "Custom Wrap Option" section for further informations.

+#### options.constants
+Type: `Object`
+Default: values: {}
+Optional

+An object that gets automatically merged in all target `constants` definitions.
+When you use the multiple module option it gets merged in the first `constants` definition.
+This option should be used when you need a global `constants` definition for all your targets.

 #### options.coffee
 Type: `Boolean`
 Default value: `false`